 We fully understand that the demands of those with spinal injuries are complex.
-Our spinal injury solicitors UK handle similar caseload than the majority of clinical negligence lawyers, which enables them to adopt a highly focused and proactive approach.
+Our spinal injury solicitors in the UK handle similar a caseload than the majority of clinical negligence lawyers, which enables them to adopt a highly focused and proactive approach.

-When the case is successful, we will also advise on the setting up of trust to protect means tested benefits and on the investment of damages through our links with specialist financial advisors.
+When the case is successful, we will also advise on the setting up of a trust to protect means-tested benefits and on the investment of damages through our links with specialist financial advisors.

-If you are in the UK and you think you have been a victim to spinal injury caused by medical negligence, you can start by contacting us at nhsnegligenceclaim.com today.
+If you are in the UK and you think you have been a victim of spinal injury caused by medical negligence, you can start by contacting us at nhsnegligenceclaim.com today.

-The first step in making spinal injury compensation claims is to speak to one of our spinal cord injury solicitor.
-You will be asked to recount your experiences, as well as provide necessary evidence to support your claim.
+The first step in making spinal injury compensation claims is to speak to one of our spinal cord injury solicitors.
+You will be asked to recount your experiences, as well as providing the necessary evidence to support your claim.
 Your evidence will be investigated thoroughly before advising you whether or not to proceed with the claim.